How to troubleshoot errors in Zaps

 To find a HTTP log for a Zap step:

-• In your Zap history, click a Zap run that has a Stopped: Errored status.
+• In your Zap history, select a Zap run that has an Errored status.
 You will be redirected to its Zap run details page.

 • Find the errored step, then click the Logs tab.